amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 ### 1. The API token

-You don't want the API token visible to everyone, so before uploading it to Github, you encrypt it using the ``rultor`` command-line tool:
+You don't want the API token visible to everyone so, before uploading it to Github, you encrypt it using the ``rultor`` command-line tool:

 {% highlight bash %}